chazsconi/elixir_docker_build/README.md

 1. When building a `prod` release the project and dependencies do not need to be compiled locally with `MIX_ENV=prod` just to run the mix task.

 ## TODO

+### Verify config keys are valid
+* Raise an error if unknown config or plugin config keys are supplied

+### Use .tool-versions
+* Provide an option to get the version from .tool-versions file

+### DOCKER_HOST
+* Allow a config for `:docker_host` so you don't need to pass with env var

 ### Check mandatory config params